Primary school teacher loses legs after going to bed with flu

 Mother-of-two Julianna Bransden, 44, was living a “happy healthy life” until a sudden illness left her fighting for her life.

-Ms Bransden first began experiencing flu-like symptoms on New Year's Eve a few days after celebrating a big Christmas with her family.
-After going to bed to try and rest, her husband described her “falling off a cliff” after deteriorating so badly her heart stopped.
+Ms Bransden first began experiencing flu-like symptoms on New Year’s Eve, a few days after celebrating a big Christmas with her family.
+After she went to bed to try and rest, her husband described her as “falling off a cliff”, deteriorating so badly that her heart stopped.

-“Julianna’s husband Tim called 111 and they told him to keep giving her paracetamol but when was no better he called an ambulance,” Julianna’s mother Linda Burgess told The Independent.
+“Julianna’s husband Tim called 111 and they told him to keep giving her paracetamol, but when she was no better he called an ambulance,” Julianna’s mother, Linda Burgess, told The Independent.

 Ms Burgess praised her daughter’s bravery in the face of the “devastating” illness.
-She added that Julianna has “continued to smile at every step.”
+She added that Julianna had “continued to smile at every step”.

 “She has amazed all the medical staff because she has continued to be strong, resilient, and accepting of everything.
 She just smiles.”